TomasJohansson/adapters-shortest-paths/docs/README.md

 * Regarding the ["yan-ki"](https://github.com/yan-qi/k-shortest-paths-java-version) implementation, there seems to be no official releases.
 Also, I could not find a way of reusing the library without modification since it seems to [require input from a file](https://github.com/yan-qi/k-shortest-paths-java-version/issues/4) which would mean I could not have used it as intended, e.g. programmatically creating a big graph for comparison against other implementations.
 This was one of the reasons why I instead use a [forked version](https://github.com/TomasJohansson/k-shortest-paths-java-version/commits/programmatic-graph-creation-without-using-inputfile).
 Another reason for creating and using a fork was the limitation that the input vertices needs to be integer in a sequence, while the other libraries support general strings.
 I fixed this with a mapper class in which maps back and forth from more general input strings.
 * Regarding the ["bsmock"](https://github.com/bsmock/k-shortest-paths) implementation, it was not even a maven project.
 Therefore I [forked](https://github.com/TomasJohansson/k-shortest-paths/commits/adding-maven-structure-and-junit-test) it and created a maven project of it.
 I have created a [pull request with my changes](https://github.com/bsmock/k-shortest-paths/pull/2).
 * Regarding "reneargento", it was neither a maven project, which was the reason for forking it.
 It also included a jar file, but the fork is instead using maven and jitpack for defining the dependency in the pom file.
 Please [read about the license for that dependency](https://github.com/TomasJohansson/algorithms-sedgewick-wayne).
-* Regarding "reneargento", it was neither a maven project, which was one of the reason for forking it.
+* Regarding "mulavito", it was neither a maven project, which was one of the reason for forking it.
 It also included unnecessary (for the purpose of just wanting to use the shortest path algorithm) many third-party libraries which have been removed from a branch of the fork.